EFFECTIVE EPI MANAGEMENT

 To help avoid possible mouth sores from the caustic attributes of the powdered enzymes.

-• Although incubation is not necessary for all EPI dogs, many EPI dogs do much better once this extra step is taken.
+This also helps avoid possible mouth sores from the caustic attributes of the powdered enzymes.- Although incubation is not necessary for all EPI dogs, many EPI dogs do much better once this extra step is taken.

-• Mix enzymes with room temperature ingredients.
+- Mix enzymes with room temperature ingredients.
 Mixing the enzymes with cold food or liquid will temporarily inactivate the enzymes.
 Using hot (above 130 degrees F) food or liquid will destroy the enzymes.
-Do not Microwave or cook food with the enzymes in it or it will destroy the enzymes.
+Do not microwave or cook food with the enzymes in it or it will destroy the enzymes.

-• Once an EPI dog is stable for a month or so, “try” reducing the amount of enzymes being used to the lowest dose possible but at a dose that will still allow the dog to properly digest food.
+- Once an EPI dog is stable for a month or so, “try” reducing the amount of enzymes being used to the lowest dose possible but at a dose that will still allow the dog to properly digest food.
 This is determined by continued firm stools, minimal volume and elimination frequency equal to that of a normal dog.

-• As some dogs age, enzymes supplementation may need to be increased, again, this depends on the individual dog.
+- As some dogs age, enzymes supplementation may need to be increased, again, this depends on the individual dog.

 DIET